 Bachelor of Fine Arts

 Do you have an eye for color…form…visual expression?
 Do you enjoy creating with your hands?
 Then you’re invited to join with others like you on a journey to explore your talents.
-You’ll begin with a guided foundation of fundamental art concepts, then focus on the concentration of your choice.
+You’ll begin with a guided foundation of fundamental art concepts, then focus on the specialization of your choice.

 All the while nurturing your creativity, the acclaimed KU program artist-faculty will mentor and guide your professional development.
 You’ll explore a variety of approaches and media ranging from traditional to digital, study new techniques, and experience the creative environment of professional studios and galleries.

-Students from across the university may enroll in the Minor in Studio Art, which requires completion of 18 credit hours of art courses.
+Students from across the university may enroll in the Minor in Art, which requires completion of 18 credit hours of art courses.

 Galleries and Exhibitions